BC Technology Essentials

 Virus protection for your computer

 As a member of the BC community you must keep your computer protected from viruses.
 Get your free copy of Virus Protection software and learn how to protect your computer from viruses at www.bc.edu/virus.

 Store and share your files on the web

 Use MyFiles@bc to securely store and share your files on the web.
 Your account is already created for you, so just sign in at www.bc.edu/myfiles.
 Learn more about MyFiles@bc.
-Students can also use Google Drive to store and share documents.
+You can also use Google Drive to store and share documents.

 Printing to a BC printer

-After connecting to the BC network, you can print to a department printer or to one of the Campus Technology Resource Center (CTRC) or Library printers.
+After connecting to the BC network, you can print to a department printer, Library printer, or to a printer in a computer lab.
 Learn how to print to a BC printer.

 Have a technology question or issue?

 - Contact the Help Center: 617-552-HELP (4357), email@example.com, or www.bc.edu/gethelp.

-- You can also visit the Walk-In Help Desk in O'Neill 248 next to the Campus Technology Resource Center (CTRC).
+- You can also visit the Walk-In Help Desk in O'Neill 248.